samfeldstein/notebook/content/notes/atheism.md

 updated: 2025-01-27
 ---

+The beauty of *love your neighbor as yourself* is that it's self-justifying.
+If you want people to be kind to you, be kind to people.

+So where does God come in?
 Herman Cohen said that Judaism discovered the idea of humanity in the stranger.
-It seems obvious in retrospect, but even the best ideas (seatbelts?) have to be invented.
-So maybe God was just a palatable delivery mechanism for this idea.
+It seems funny that humanity had to be discovered in the first place, but even the best ideas have to be invented.
+So maybe God was just a palatable delivery mechanism for the idea, back when it was new.

-So long as our shared humanity isn't reason enough to inspire kindness, we can't consider ourselves mature as a species.

-We can't only ever do the right thing because we're told to.
-At some point we need to adopt these moral principles as our own, and stand by them for their own sake.
+But it's been a while since Leviticus, and we don't need a godhead anymore to take this moral imperative seriously.
+And if we do, I think that's a bad sign.
+It means we only ever do the right thing because we're told to.
+But if we ever want to mature as a species, we need to adopt these moral principles as our own, and stand by them for their own sake.

-This doesn't hard. **If we want to live in a kind world, then we should be kind.**

-The beauty of *love your neighbor as yourself* is that it's self-justifying.
-We don't need a godhead to take this moral imperative seriously.

-It's true that people's visions of paradise will differ, but that's true whether anybody believes in God or not.
+---

 If someone asks why they should be kind, what's the more convincing answer? *Because God said so* or *because that's how you'd like to be treated?*